SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 All equations, variables and parameters are collected, but the structure of the hierarchical model is still preserved.
 That is, you can still get information about `fol_1` by addressing it by `connected.fol_1`, or its parameter by `connected.fol_1.τ`.
-Before simulation, we again eliminate the algebraic variables (i.e. the "placeholders" and the "connections") from the system using structural simplification:
+Before simulation, we again eliminate the algebraic variables (i.e. the "connections") from the system using structural simplification:

 ```julia
 connected_simp = structural_simplify(connected)